Hflora2010/React-Professional-Portfolio/README.md

 ## Description

-I have created a Professional Porfolio that describes the work I have completed so far in my Web Development process.
+I have created a Professional Porfolio Application designed with React, that describes the work I have completed so far in my Web Development process.
 This is a site for myself, and also for future employers to evaluate and assess my work.

 ## Usage